 In other words, this workbench has a lot more pieces and moving parts than others.

 With that said, this plan doesn’t seem to be as complicated as it looks.
 The directions are simple, though there is more for you to do overall.
 You will be spending longer making this bench and will need more material.
 However, you’ll be left with one of the coolest benches out there.

 This is far from a simple workbench.
-For that reason, we only recommend it for those who have the time and energy to put into it.
+For that reason, we only recommend it to those who have the time and energy to put it.
 Plus, because it requires more material, you’ll spend more on this project.